walles/moar/README.md

 Moar is a pager.
-It's designed to just do the right thing without any
+It reads and displays UTF-8 encoded text from files or pipelines.

-configuration:
+`moar` is designed to just do the right thing without any configuration:

 ![Moar displaying its own source code](screenshot.png)